 By Kathleen DeMars

-An excellent way to encourage your little one’s enthusiasm until (or without) bringing a live hedgehog into your home is through children’s literature – in this case, hedgehog books!
+An excellent way to encourage your children enthusiasm until (or without) bringing a real hedgehog into your home, is through children’s literature – in this case, books!

 He’s too cold to return to sleep and is very happy when Father Christmas gives him a warm red woolen hat.